nickbrandt/GitLab/doc/administration/integration/kroki.md

   ....
   ```

-The above blocks will be converted to an HTML image tag with source pointing to the
+The above blocks are converted to an HTML image tag with source pointing to the
 Kroki instance.
 If the Kroki server is correctly configured, this should
 render a nice diagram instead of the block:

 <img src="https://kroki.io/plantuml/svg/eNpzyk9S0LVTcMzJTE5VsFLISM3JyeeC8IDCTkBZoGAmANl1Cxw="/>

-Kroki supports more than a dozen diagram libraries, here's a few examples:
+Kroki supports more than a dozen diagram libraries.
+Here's a few examples:

 **GraphViz**